HD60Hz/squad-lab1-store/README.md

 **Concurrency** is a broader term that englobes both multitasking and parallelism

-In Python to achieve multitasking, we can either use :
+In Python to achieve multitasking, we can either use:
-* Thread for preemptive multitasking (Limited by the [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) in the case of CPython)
+* _Thread_ for preemptive multitasking (Limited by the [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) in the case of CPython)
-* Asynchronous IO (ex: using asyncio) for cooperative multitasking
+* Asynchronous IO (ex: using _asyncio_) for cooperative multitasking

 On the other hand to achieve real parallelism, we have to use ``multiprocessing``
 [Here](https://realpython.com/python-concurrency/) is a good introduction all those concepts